Technigo/project-react-native-app/README.md

 #### This project was made during Technigo's Front-end developer bootcamp

-A step counter app which rewards your effort with amazing Carrie Fisher quotes during your struggles!
+A step counter iOS app which rewards your effort with amazing Carrie Fisher quotes during your struggles!

 ## Tech used